MicrosoftDocs/visualstudio-docs/subscriptions/vscloud-overview.md

 #### Q: What if I want to increase the number of subscriptions for my customers?

 A: Annual subscriptions that are purchased during a given month are charged immediately for a full year and are valid for a full year.
 So, you can modify the number of licenses only in the current month of purchase (they will be valid for one year and charged for one year).
-Outside of the month of purchase, it is no longer possible to increase the number of subscriptions.
+Outside of the month of purchase, it's no longer possible to increase the number of subscriptions.

 #### Q: What if I want to decrease the number of subscriptions for my customers?

 A: Your admin can still decrease the number of subscriptions by visiting https://manage.visualstudio.com and following the instructions in this article to decrease subscription counts.
 The system will *not* generate a pro-rated credit.
-For a refund you'll need to contact the Azure billing team.
+For a refund, you'll need to contact the Azure billing team.

 #### Q: If I cancel my subscription, will I be able to buy another Annual Cloud subscription later?